Chicken with White Wine-Mushroom Sauce

 This rustic dish is one of my favorites.
-I use coconut milk instead of heavy cream, which adds a unique richness to the sauce, and thyme to increase the aromatics.
-I also leave out traditionally used flour to make it gluten-free.
+I add thyme to increase the aromatics and use coconut milk instead of heavy cream, which adds a unique richness to the sauce.
+Refrigerated oat milk also works well in this recipe.
+Flour is traditionally used as a thickener, but I leave it out to make the sauce gluten-free.
 If a thicker sauce is desired, adding a small amount of cornstarch mixed with water will do the trick.

 This dish is fairly easy to prepare and presents like something quite special.
 Serve it with mashed parsnips and sweet potatoes along with Brussels sprouts, asparagus or fresh green beans.